luizfernandorg/GuessNumber/README.md

 # Gues Number

-This is my first Android APP made using React Native as part of the course I'm enrolled in
+This is my first Android/IOS APP made using React Native as part of the course I'm enrolled in

 ## To download the app
 ```